 The GOTS organisation, under the direction of the GOTS Protection Officer, investigates unauthorised, false or misleading use of the trademark-registered GOTS logo or other claims related to GOTS certification on product declarations, in advertisements, catalogues or other contexts, and takes appropriate action, such as corrective and/or legal action and/or publication of the transgression so as to safeguard the credibility of the GOTS programme and its labelling system.

 The document Conditions for Use of GOTS Signs specifies the conditions for companies participating in the GOTS Programme and defines the corresponding fees.
 It also sets the requirements for the use of the registered trademark 'Global Organic Textile Standard' (GOTS logo), in order to ensure its correct and consistent application on products and in advertisements, catalogues or other publications.
-The latest issue of the Conditions for Use of GOTS Signs was released on the 23 July 2021.
+The latest issue of the Conditions for Use of GOTS Signs (version 3.1) was released on 18 October 2021.